-Designed for working, in-service teachers, the online Master of Education in Curriculum and Instruction prepares students for Level II Certification.
-Offered through partnership with the College's Education Department, The program takes a peaceable classroom approach and places an emphasis on issues of social justice, student rights, conflict resolution, community capacity, culturally responsive methods, and student/teacher advocacy.
+Designed for certified in-service teachers (PK-12), the online Master of Education in Curriculum and Instruction (MCI) prepares students for Level II Certification.
+Offered through partnership with the College's Education Department, the MCI program allows candidates to customize their degree path by selecting a specialized area of study – Integrative STEM, ESL, Interdisciplinary Autistic Support, or Trauma-Informed Practice.

-- Demonstrate knowledge of curriculum mapping, theory models and pedagogical approaches using peace education techniques.
+- Demonstrate knowledge of curriculum mapping, theory, models, and pedagogical approaches.

 - Apply these models, theories, and pedagogical approaches in their own practice, across sociocultural contexts, and in diverse learning environments.